WordPress/gutenberg/packages/components/src/keyboard-shortcuts/README.md

 _Tip:_ If you need some but not all keyboard events to be observed globally, simply render two distinct `KeyboardShortcuts` elements, one with and one without the `bindGlobal` prop.

-## event
+### eventName

 By default, a callback is invoked in response to the `keydown` event.
-To override this, pass `event` with the name of a specific keyboard event.
+To override this, pass `eventName` with the name of a specific keyboard event.

 - Type: `String`
 - Required: No